mongodb-partners/IoT-Greengrass-Predictive-Maintenance/1-atlas/README.md

 1. Create a [MongoDB Cloud](https://cloud.mongodb.com/) user account and ensure that you have access to an organization/project.
 2. Under the Database tab, click "Build A Database" and [create a free MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and name it ```fleet-db```.
 *You need to choose a Dedicated cluster.*

+Import the Sample data in the Created cluster using the steps here [sample-data](./sample-data/README.md)